adamECE/SFWE403/README.md

 When cloning, use the https link to clone.

 Also, after you've cloned.
-Run the following commmand.
+Run the following commmand inside the pharamcy-manager-system folder.
 `npm install` or `yarn install`

 Command to run:
 `npm run dev`